VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 ## Things you have to change

 * You need to use an m5 tap on the ends of the y-axis gantry 2040.
 Maybe not need, but it's what I did.
 It helps with the motor/idler mouting.
 * You'll need to drill holes in the bed plate to center it on the new gantry.
+See the [progress photos](progress.md}

 ### Problems this causes for you